Lithocarpus mariae

 Lithocarpus mariae is a tree in the beech family Fagaceae.
-It is named for the Dutch botanical biographer Maria Johanna van Steenis-Kruseman.
+It is endemic to Borneo.

 Description

 Lithocarpus mariae grows as a tree up to 35 m tall with a trunk diameter of up to 60 cm and buttresses measuring up to 0.7 m high.
-The greyish bark is smooth and lenticellate.
-Its coriaceous leaves measure up to 13 cm long.
+Its greyish bark is smooth and lenticellate.
+The coriaceous leaves measure up to 13 cm long.
 The flowers are solitary along the rachis.
 Its dark brown acorns are ovoid and measure up to 3.5 cm long.

+Taxonomy

+Lithocarpus mariae was first described by Indonesian botanist Engkik Soepadmo in 1970.
+The type specimen was collected at Mount Lundu in Sarawak.
+The specific epithet honours the Dutch botanical biographer Maria Johanna van Steenis-Kruseman.

 Distribution and habitat

 Lithocarpus mariae is endemic to Borneo.
-Its habitat is mixed dipterocarp forest to 1800 m elevation.
+It grows in mixed hill dipterocarp rain forest from 300–800 m elevation.

+Conservation

+Lithocarpus mariae has been assessed as vulnerable on the IUCN Red List.
+It is threatened by logging and conversion of land for farming.
+The species is present in protected areas in Sarawak and Sabah.